-Therapy for teenagers
+Therapy for teenagers and students

 If you’re a young adult, you’ll be going through a lot of physical and emotional changes right now.
 I know this as a therapist, but also as someone who’s been a mum to four teenagers.